ul-research-support/REDCap-vagrant/README.md

 4. Change the beginning directory and version number of your REDcap folder in "**C:/Users/Chris/Desktop**/redcap/redcap_v**6.14.0**/Resources/sql"

-5. Open your Command Prompt or Terminal, and change your directory to the project root (example: `cd Users/Chris/REDCap-vagrant-master`)
+5. Open your Command Prompt or Terminal, and change your directory to the project root

+      Windows: `cd Users/(your name)/REDCap-vagrant-master`

+      Mac OSX / Linux: `cd ~/REDCap-vagrant-master`

 6. Type `vagrant up` and let it do it's magic